wandyezj/game/outline.md

 Grid Based.

 Players plot all actions before they happen simultaneously.
+    - Simultaneous movement is preferable for multi player games as it allows all players to move at the same time.
+Players move sequentially taking turns.
+    - sequential movement like chess is much easier to understand and visualize.

 Actions are all planned before they take happen.

 An engagement